< Back to news

 Travel restrictions to remote Aboriginal communities are still in place in WA.

-Western Australians are reminded to register their contact details via the SafeWA app or written contact registers and should continue to practise physical distancing where possible, maintain good personal hygiene at all times and get tested when unwell.
+Western Australians are reminded to register their contact details via the SafeWA app, encouraged to take up use of the free Rapid Antigen Tests (RATs), continue to practise physical distancing where possible, maintain good personal hygiene at all times and get tested when unwell.

-For latest information on the State Government's COVID-19 Pandemic response please visit COVID-19 Coronavirus: Latest updates.
+For the latest information on the State Government's COVID-19 Pandemic response please visit COVID-19 Coronavirus: Latest updates.

 What can you do